Metztli/b2evo-metztli/README.md

 rhc cartridge add -c mysql-5.1 -a b2evo

-Make a note of the username, password, and host name as you will need to use these to complete the b2evolution installation on OpenShift.
+Make a note of the username, password, and host name[1] as you will need to use these to complete the b2evolution installation on OpenShift.

 Add this upstream b2evolution quickstart repo: